AlanW558/CV-Project4/README.md

 ### Code Usage

-After finishing the environment configuration and data preparation, run the corresponding scripts for Part 1.

-Before running the code, make sure the external repositories and datasets are correctly prepared.

-### Other Notes

-Part 1 depends on COLMAP, 3D Gaussian Splatting, VGGT, and Wavelet-GS.
-Please refer to the official repositories for detailed installation instructions, dependency requirements, and additional usage notes.

-## Part 2

-### Environment Configuration

-Configure the environment required for Part 2 according to the dependencies used in this part.

-Make sure all required packages, datasets, and external resources are prepared before running the Part 2 code.

-### Code Usage

 When using VGGT, if the GPU memory is insufficient, you can uniformly sample the original datasets into subsampled datasets:

 ```bash